hollanbm/HeatonistMonitor/README.md

 You can get this working on windows, but you will need to install chromedriver (https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver) and add it to your path/

+Currently working on twitter integration (beta branch).
+Eventually, the monitor will tweet out stock and price drop alerts